Everyone loves free money.

 Everyone was loving the idea, and it made sense!
 And the profits were so sweet.

 The issue was that he took the money of new investors and paid back their money to the older investors.
 They did not use the coupons as was proclaimed by the company.
 On the contrary, there were not enough coupons in the US for the number of dollars in the company.

 After a year, with no new investors coming to the forefront, the scheme collapsed and people lost $20 million in 1920 dollars (approximately $193 million in 2018 dollars).

 We want exceptional secret returns with a little risk – and we want it now.

-The issue is that we want to get ahead without the hard work.
-We believe that if we can get above average returns, our lives will be awesome.
+The issue is that we want to get ahead without hard work.
+We believe that if we can get above-average returns, our lives will be awesome.

 I know of quite a few cases in the last two years of Ponzi schemes.
 The story hasn’t changed.
 Here are some examples:

 - I have a friend that lost his life savings in a Forex scheme that promised 6-10 % per month

 - The WhatsApp group that’s been doing the rounds where you had to pay money to get in.

 - Crypto mining – there are these awesome companies that offer higher returns than what you can make from mining yourself, even without the electricity costs.